Memosek/Memosek/README.md

 - 🔭 I’m currently working on scraps that might eventually turn into something
 - 🌱 I’m currently learning c++ (opengl mainly) + frontend
 - 👯 I’m looking to collaborate on idk what
-- 🤔 I’m looking for help with motivation/time management
+- 🤔 I’m looking for help with A  M  O  G  U  S
-- 📫 How to reach me: discord (memosdolf#5535 if that doesn't work memosek#5535)
+- 📫 How to reach me: discord (memosek#5535)
-- 😄 Pronouns: you/you
 - ⚡ Fun fact: im too lazy to finish something even though I want to do it and know how

 # yes